-3.1.1.5 Rooflines and vertical massing should be designed to maximize views (for on-site residents), respect views from adjacent buildings, and contribute to a diversity of building forms.
-Figure 9: Floor Plate Area | For buildings that are six storeys or taller aim for a 25-30 metre separation between building towers, and target a maximum floor plate area of 650 square metres.
+3.1.1.5 Roof forms and vertical massing should consider views (for onsite residents), consider and be sympathetic to views from adjacent buildings, and contribute to a diversity of building forms.
+Figure 9: Floor Plate Area | For buildings that are taller than six storeys, aim for a 25-30 metre separation between building towers, and target a maximum floor plate area of 650 square metres.